Minisa Robinson is a renowned pyrography artist displaying all the attributes of a designer and artist in this art form.

 Minisa’s technical ability and experience enable her to create beautiful artwork.

-As well as working on images for burnings to hang like a traditional painting on a wall, Minisa works on a variety of blanks that are available in any craft shop.
+As well as working on images to hang like a traditional painting on a wall, Minisa works on a variety of blanks that are available in any craft shop.
 These may include various sized wooden boxes, carved wooden spoons, serviette rings, natural or shaped wooden plaques and many other objects.

 Every artist will inevitably develop their own wood burning tips and tricks.
 With experience you will discover the tool tips and pens that they prefer to use.
 These preferences develop over time and with experience.